 Ignore the paths that split off to the left and keep climbing straight up the hill.

 After about thirty minutes, the Storr Trail rises out of the dead forest, through a wooden gate, and over the crest of the hill to reveal the Old Man of Storr standing in front of the towering cliffs of the Trotternish peninsula.
-It’s the first good view of the pinnacle – marked 1 on the map above.
+It’s the first good view of the pinnacle – marked 1 on the map below.

 STAGE 2